Yana-Sosnovskaya/Smart_Grasper_public/Calibration Setup/Force Calibration/README.md

 # Force Calibration

-This contains the code necessary for calibrating internal grasper force sensor.
+This contains the code necessary for determining the force applied by the Grasper's jaws (measured in newtons).
 It also contains the data files resulting from this calibration process.

 ### Scripts